parsiya/parsiya.net/content/post/2023-10-28-semgrep-experimental-syntax/index.markdown

 # twitterImage: .png
 categories:
 - semgrep
+aliases:
+- "/blog/2023-10-28-semgreps-new-rule-syntax/"
 ---

-Semgrep has a new and more readable rule syntax.
-I am converting my own reference to a tutorial.
+Semgrep has an experimental and (IMO) more readable rule syntax.
+I am converting my own reference into a tutorial.

 <!--more-->

-**Disclaimer:** Semgrep (binary, playground, cloud, etc.) supports the new syntax, but it's not released.
+**Disclaimer:** Semgrep (binary, playground, cloud, etc.) supports the experimental syntax, but it's not released.
 If you're from the future and things have changed, let me know somehow.
 E.g., make an issue in the blog's source at [parsiya/parsiya.net][source] or create a pull request.